I almost paid 180,000 dirhams in capital gains tax on a property sale I didn’t need to pay at all.

 Step 4: Determine which exemption applies to you

-Go through the three scenarios: primary residence for 6+ years, gain under 140,000 MAD, or long-hold reduction.
-One or more may apply to your situation.
+Go through the three scenarios: principal residence for 6+ years, gain under 140,000 MAD, or long-hold reduction.
+One or more may apply.
+You should verify this with a notary or tax professional before proceeding, your exact situation matters.

 Step 5: Prepare your supporting documentation

-If you’re claiming the primary residence exemption, gather utility bills, your official registered address history, and any other proof of habitual occupation.
+If you’re claiming the Morocco TPI exemption through the principal residence rule, gather utility bills, your official registered address history, and any other evidence of habitual occupation.

 Step 6: Work with a qualified notary from the start

-In Morocco, all property sales must go through a notary anyway.
+In Morocco, all property sales must go through a notary.
 But not all notaries are equally thorough on the tax side.
 Find one who is experienced with TPI calculations and will take the time to check your exemption eligibility.

 Common Mistakes That Cost Sellers Money